FFAS Senior League

-FFAS Senior League is the top division of the Football Federation American Samoa in American Samoa and is played on an amateur basis.
+FFAS Senior League is the top division of soccer in American Samoa.

 In 2009, the last two rounds of the league and the play-offs were cancelled because the only available pitch in Pago Pago was badly damaged in the 2009 Samoa earthquake and tsunami.
-During the 2010 season, all matches were held at the Kananafou Theological Seminary College Sports Field as the stadium usually used in Pago Pago was still undergoing repairs.
+During the 2010 season, all matches were held at the Kananafou Theological Seminary College Sports Field, as the stadium in Pago Pago was still undergoing repairs.